-The wind of change is blowing across the plains of the aviation industry, as aircraft manufacturers and OEMs experiment with a revolutionary way of producing aircraft parts and components – additive manufacturing.
-How should you approach this new technology from a tactical perspective and what are the potential gains?
-Find out here.
+Prior to our current situation, the winds of change were blowing across the plains of the aviation industry, as aircraft manufacturers and OEMs experiment with a revolutionary way of producing aircraft parts and components – additive manufacturing.
+As we prepare for the return of normal airline operations, should we take this as an opportunity to investigation the potential gains of additive manufacturing?

 Increased delivery performance, lower fuel consumption and minimised aircraft downtime.
 These are just some of the advantages that companies already experimenting with additive manufacturing technology benefit from.